cuboulder-MSD/arks_processing/README.md

 You can find the auth token here https://libapps.colorado.edu/api/user/

+To see what metadata an ARK has, use this template https://libapps.colorado.edu/ark:/47540/[id]/detail

 *Note: You can only mint for collections that have a 1:1 relationship between record and item in luna.
 It will not work if one record is linked to multiple items.*

 *Do not mint for Charles F. Snow, Colorado Historical Maps, or Publishers Bindings.*